microsoft/vscode-docs/docs/editor/debugging.md

 ## Launch Configurations

-To debug a simple app in VS Code, you simply have to press `kb(workbench.action.debug.start)` and VS Code will try to debug your currently active file.
+To debug a simple app in VS Code, press `kb(workbench.action.debug.start)` and VS Code will try to debug your currently active file.

-> Tip: you can debug a simple app even in a no folder VS Code workspace but it is not possible to manage launch configurations and setup advanced debugging.
-For that you have to open a folder in your workspace.
+>**Tip**: You can debug a simple application even if you don't have a folder open in VS Code but it is not possible to manage launch configurations and setup advanced debugging.
+For that, you have to open a folder in your workspace.

-Thus for advanced debugging you first have to open a folder and then set up your launch configuration file - `launch.json`.
+For advanced debugging, you first have to open a folder and then set up your launch configuration file - `launch.json`.
 Click on the Configure gear icon on the Debug view top bar and VS Code will generate a `launch.json` file under your workspace's `.vscode` folder.
 VS Code will try to automatically detect your debug environment, if unsuccessful you will have to choose your debug environment manually.

 Here is the one generated for Node.js debugging: